Legion (Mass Effect): Cultural impact

-The character has attained wider recognition in popular culture, and continues to be referenced in various media after the conclusion of the original trilogy.
+Legion has attained wider recognition in popular culture, and continues to be referenced in various media after the conclusion of the original trilogy.
 Legion was one of the most voted characters according to the results of a reader's poll published by IGN in December 2014 for their top ultimate RPG party choices.
 Legion's parting question, "Does this unit have a soul?" was selected by Gamesradar as one of the best video game quotes of all time.
 Legion's quote is referenced by Amazon's Echo device as of 2017.
 BioWare acknowledged the Amazon Echo easter egg and responded with a pop culture reference of their own.
 In early 2018, some media outlets drew attention to the many visual similarities between the reimagining of the 1965 series Lost in Space and the Mass Effect franchise, particular the appearance of the redesigned Robot character.
 In a February 2019 article written for Comicbook.com, Liana Ruppert noted the trending number of Apex Legends players requesting for a Mass Effect Legion skin for the Pathfinder character.